cyprienruffino/academic-kickstart/content/home/experience.md

   location = "Rouen, France"
   date_start = "2017-04-01"
   date_end = "2017-09-01"
   description = """Deep Learning for offline handwritten text recognition on mobile devices with Convolutional LSTMs.
-Industrial partnership with Hamelin SAS for the Oxford brand.
+Industrial partnership with Hamelin SAS for the Oxford brand of office supplies.
 Development of a prototype recognition system with TensorFlow"""

 [[experience]]
   title = "Research Assistant"